 Building on this insight, some recent papers have studied the influence of the electoral system on the composition of government spending.
 Specifically, they looked at single member (one winner takes it all) systems and multi-member (proportional) districts.
 Here is how Perssons and Tebellini put it (2008):

 “Multi-member districts and proportional representation diffuse electoral competition, giving the parties strong incentives to seek electoral support from broad coalitions in the population through general public goods or universalistic redistributive programs (e.g., public pensions or other welfare programs).
 In contrast, single-member districts and plurality rule typically make each party a sure winner in some of the districts, concentrating electoral competition in the other pivotal districts.
 Both parties thus have a strong incentive to target voters in these swing districts.”

 - Multiple researchers (Birchfield, Vicki and Crepaz, Markus (1998), Iversen, T., & Soskice, D. (2006), Lijphart (2012), have found lower levels of income inequality in countries with proportional systems.

 - It is important to note that unlike many of the List PR systems in Europe (most of the OECD), the proportional models proposed for Canada all retain local MPs elected by voters in specific ridings and regions.
 They do not include any MPs accountable only to voters in the country as a whole.
-Thus the incentives for parties to target spending locally would be expected to continue in Canada.
+Thus the incentives for local MPs to advocate targeting spending locally would be expected to continue in Canada.